tue-alga/Gridmap/README.md

 GridMapCombiner contains code to run the entire pipeline in one go.
-It first runs GridMapPartitioner to take the input polygon and parittion it into pieces.
+It first runs GridMapPartitioner to take the input polygon and partition it into pieces.
 Afterwards mosaic-maps is run to give each piece the correct amount of tiles.
 Finally GridMapLP is run to assign input site to each tile.